-With a recently revived love and lust for nature, I went searching on Google Maps for natural attractions in Brighton & Hove; designated sites to find interesting flora and fauna easily in the local area.
-Knowing that there are at least 8 Local Nature Reserves (LNR) across Brighton & Hove, I was disappointed to find that only 3 were pinned on Google Maps and only 1 recorded as an LNR.
+With a recently revived love and lust for nature; I went searching on Google Maps for natural attractions in Brighton & Hove; designated sites to find interesting flora and fauna easily in the local area.
+Knowing that there are at least 8 Local Nature Reserves (LNR) and wildlife parks across Brighton & Hove, I was disappointed to find that only 3 were pinned on Google Maps and only 1 recorded as an LNR.